fredneedsausername/ServerPhone/README.md

 ## Client
 The client is able to:
 - to connect to the server specifying its ip address and port, with a functionality to save those info for later reuse, and change them to a different one.
-- access the console if it is an admin, otherwise a specific menu based on its authorization level. see [User management](#user-management) section
+- access the console if it is an admin, otherwise a specific menu based on its authorization level.
+See [`fredver.clientserver.PermissionLevel`](ServerTelefono/src/fredver/clientserver/PermissionLevel.java) enum.
 - change or set up a new tls certificate of the server manually.
 - based on its certification level:
   - navigate through the folders